-Personally, I think a visit to Delphi is as essential as a visit to Athens.
+To many Greece travel experts, a visit to Delphi is as essential as a visit to Athens.
 This beautiful, historic, and inspiring town on the slopes of Mount Parnassus is a great experience.
 Have extra time?
 You can turn it into an overnight trip and, with an early call, you can explore the site without the crowds early the next morning.

-Overnight Tour to DelphiThis is the version I recommend if you have time.
-Delphi is lovely and you won't regret spending a night there.
+If you have the time, this is the most recommended way to experience Delphi -- it's absolutely lovely and you won't regret spending a night there.
 Delphi is high on the list for a return visit by repeat travelers to Greece, and it is lovely almost any season of the year.

-Half Day Tour to Ancient CorinthFrankly, I could give up the actual "Corinth Canal" portion of this tour.
-But the ruins of ancient Corinth are very evocative, both as an ancient Greek site and also as a site important to early Christianity; the "Bema" or meeting area where Paul preached can still be visited.
+The actual Corinth Canal isn't even the most impressive portion of this tour.
+The ruins of ancient Corinth are very evocative, both as an ancient Greek site and also as a site important to early Christianity; the "Bema" or meeting area where Paul preached can still be visited.

 This is a fun way to "do" Athens while enjoying some instruction in photography and capturing some memorable images.
-Participants should be able to comfortably walk while carrying their camera equipment uphill and through the narrow and sometimes steep or steppy lanes of Athens.
-But if you're just really looking for a walking tour, this is a pricy way to do it, best for more serious photographers.Continue to 9 of 17 below.
+Participants should be able to comfortably walk while carrying their camera equipment uphill and through the narrow and sometimes steep lanes of Athens.
+But if you're just really looking for a walking tour, this is a pricey way to do it and best for more serious photographers.

-4-Day Trip to the Greek Island of RhodesExplore the island of the sun, sacred to Helios since ancient times.
-This four-day trip includes your flight from Athens and a half-day escorted tour, but much of the time is yours to do with as you wish.
+Explore the island of the sun, sacred to Helios since ancient times.
+This four-day trip typically includes your flight from Athens and a half-day escorted tour, but much of the time is yours to do with as you wish.

-Want to get out of Athens, but you don't have much time?
-I recommend this 11-hour day cruise - it lets you visit three great Greek islands in a single day.
-Yes, it's just a taste, but if all you have time for is appetizers, you'll still appreciate - and remember - your quick nibble at these Greek islands.
-All of these are gems.
+Want to get out of Athens, but short on time?
+Try an 11-hour day cruise -- it lets you visit three great Greek islands in a single day.
+Yes, it's just a taste, but if all you have time for is appetizers, you'll still appreciate -- and remember -- your quick bites of these Greek isles, all of them gems.
 Though it's a busy day, the boat ride between the islands lets you recover from previous sightseeing and be raring to go once you dock.

-2-Day Trip from Athens to Santorini
+Two-Day Trip from Athens to Santorini

 Love Athens but want to experience a Greek island during your stay?
-This quick trip to and from Santorini may be just the ticket.
+A quick trip to and from Santorini may be just the ticket.
 It can combine easily with your stay in Athens.
-Remember, most Athens hotels will happily keep your big luggage for you for a few days while you run off to the islands.Continue to 13 of 17 below.
+Remember, most Athens hotels will happily keep your big luggage for you for a few days while you run off to the islands.